 Worldview diversity is linked to our perceptions and views of the world.
 The differences in our values, political and religious beliefs, and culture all fall under this category.

-In the workplace, diversity goes hand in hand with inclusion, which refers to the intentional effort to create policies and practices that celebrate and empower people of diverse backgrounds.
-A diverse and inclusive workplace creates an environment where all employees feel like they belong, are treated with respect, and have unrestricted access to the resources they need to thrive.
+Inclusion refers to the intentional effort to celebrate and empower people of diverse backgrounds — which goes hand in hand with diversity.
+A diverse and inclusive workplace is one where all employees feel like they belong, are treated with respect, and get the resources they need to thrive.

 Why is workplace diversity and inclusion important?